nuta/ftl/docs/kernel.md

 - It's useful for debugging.
 We can determine the message ID even if an app accidentally passed an invalid pointer to the kernel.
 It could be a key clue for debugging.

+## The maximum message length is 4095 bytes (0xfff)

+- Big enough for inlined file read and ethernet frame.
+It’s convenient for prototyping.
+- Small enough to keep it allocated, even on the stack.
+It allows reusing the same memory space for all messages, like L4's virtual/message registers.
+- Not big enough for bulk send.
+It encourages you to use transferring Buffer handle instead of memory copies via kernel.
+- Ideally it should be 4KiB to be page-sized, but 4096 (0x1000) will require two steps to read the message length: bitwise AND (0x1fff) and then validate if it's less than 0x1000.